kahkeong/match-card-game/README.md

 #### Running the game with python
 - change directory to the downloaded project
 - ensure python is set in your windows path
-- type 'python main.py' in your command prompt to run it
+- type 'python main.py' at your command prompt to run it

 <!--
 #### Running the game without python